solarhess/kubernetes-minecraft-server/README.md

 This demonstrates how to run Minecraft in Kubernetes.
-It builds on the work of the [itzg Minecraft Server Docker Image](https://hub.docker.com/r/itzg/minecraft-server/) to create a docker container in kubernetes
+It builds on the work of the [itzg Minecraft Server Docker Image](https://hub.docker.com/r/itzg/minecraft-server/) to create a docker container in kubernetes.

+We also use Helm to make installation, and customization, a breeze.

 This repository demonstrates how to run in a local kubernetes cluster using local disks.